 - Referral Program

 - Products We Sell

 - Recommended Gear

-To present your packet, use a manila folder with one of your stickers or an ink-stamped logo on the front of it.
+To present your packet, when a new member uses your gym check in software give them a manila folder with one of your stickers or an ink-stamped logo on the front of it.
 Some box owners like to include a page for members to sign and return, as a way to acknowledge they received their packet.
 Collecting signed returned pages is extra work, but signed confirmations could come in handy if you have a dispute over your policies.